Exabyte-io/documentation/docs/materials-designer/source-editor/basis.md

 ### Coordinate units: Crystal and Cartesian

-The default representation of the atomic coordinates is in crystal units (also commonly called fractional)[[1](#links)].
+The default representation of the atomic coordinates is in crystal units (also commonly called fractional) [^2].
 In this coordinate system, the axes of the unit cell are used as the basis vectors to describe the positions of the atoms.

 In addition, the atomic coordinates can be converted from such crystal units to a standard orthogonal Cartesian reference system (expressed in units of Angstroms) by clicking on "Cartesian Units".